Skip to main content

 Strategic Wrap-Up

-You just walked through STAB optimization, dual-type layering, and coverage traps—the playbook you need for reading battle boards before a single move is picked.
+You just walked through STAB optimization, dual-type layering, and coverage traps.
+That is the playbook you need for reading battle boards before a single move is picked.

-Keep PokemonLore nearby for live matchup tables, sample core skeletons, and meta briefs that turn these principles into teams you can trust on ladder without guesswork.
+Keep PokemonLore nearby for live matchup tables, sample cores, and meta briefs that turn these principles into teams you can trust on ladder.